-1) Weekly quizzes, assignments, readings, and participation: 75%
+1) Weekly quizes, assignments, readings, and participation: 75%

-2) Term project (see below; due one week after the final class): 25%
+2) Term project (due one week after the final class. [see description]) 25%

 In preparation for each class session, the student will be expected to prepare a passage (roughly 12 to 15 verses in length) for reading and translation.
-In addition, the student will be expected to prepare for a quiz involving the review of basic grammar/syntax (itemized above in the Class Schedule).
+In addition, the student will be expected to prepare for a quiz involving the review of basic grammar/syntax.